 Students should follow local TV and radio stations for school closures.
-Parents and students can sign up for the School Messenger text alert system for Kent ISD and Rave Alert for GRCC.
+Parents and students can sign up for the Bright Arrow text alert system for Kent ISD (text YES to 79041) and Rave Alert for GRCC.
 If a high school is closed that does not mean that Launch U and GRCC are closed.
 It is the student's responsibility to assure that they are attending school whether they attend class at the GRCC campus or at the Kent ISD campus.
 Students will still need to complete coursework as assigned.